Operating Sessions

 Have a layout you’d like to share?

-If you’re interested in hosting operating sessions on your layout during the convention, please reach out to Doug Smith at ops@pcr2026.org
+If you’re interested in hosting operating sessions on your layout during the convention, please contact Denni or Cliff Baumer at chair@pcr2026.org.

 Layouts

-These layout owners will be hosting operating sessions.
-Addresses and further information will be available at registration at the convention.
-If you need information in advance send a note to Doug Smith at ops@pcr2026.org
+The layout owners listed below will be hosting operating sessions.
+Addresses and additional information will be provided at the convention.
+If you need information in advance, please email Denni or Cliff Baumer at chair@pcr2026.org.

 Oregon I-5 Corridor – Bill Horstmeyer